Seasons

 Any other fabrics will just absorb the heat and bake you as if you were in an oven at night.
 Speaking of cotton, wear cotton clothing.
 It’s breathable and perfect for summer.

 DO NOT wear polyester clothing.
-It absorbs all the sweat and traps it inside making you super uncomfortable all day/night long.
+It absorbs all the sweat and traps it inside, making you super uncomfortable all day/night long.

 Turn off Electrical Appliances

 This is what was happening at my house: the sun warms up the house all day long, so it’s basically a little oven.
-Your computer generates heat (in my case, my iMac) + all the heat that’s been accumulated.
+Your computer generates heat (in my case, my iMac) plus all the heat that’s been accumulated.
 It’s gotten to the point that my furniture, yes…my furniture is now HOT.

-My chairs, my bookshelves, computer desk, carpet, etc, are all hot.
+My chairs, my bookshelves, computer desk, carpet, etc., are all hot.
 I swear I could fry an egg on my desk.
 Also, my iMac has been shutting down automatically because it’s becoming too hot for it to handle.

 Unfortunately, you can’t do anything about the solar heat that comes into your house, but you can try to limit the heat by turning off your computer and other electronics that may be using heat.